caffeinated/shinobi/README.md

 Shinobi brings a simple role-based permissions system to Laravel's auth system.

+**Note:** Shinobi is currently in development.
+Permissions have not been implemented yet.

 Installation
 ------------
 Begin by installing the package through Composer.
 The best way to do this is through your terminal via Composer itself: